 If you agree that it is important to hear all sides of a story and are comfortable with the 15 GEL “donation” going to the Communist Party, then this is a great place to visit in Tbilisi.

-32. Visit the Meketi Church of the Assumption and the Statue of King Vakhtang Gorgasali
+36. Visit the Metekhi Church of the Assumption and the Statue of King Vakhtang Gorgasali

 Though this church is small, it is in a picturesque location across the bridge from the Abanotubani neighbourhood.
 Here you can get some beautiful photos not only of the picturesque church and statue itself, but you will also get very nice views of the Old Town and Narikala fortress.

 While Georgia is a predominately Orthodox nation, there is a very small Catholic population in Tbilisi and you can see the contrast in churches at the St Peter and Paul Catholic Church.
-Located close to Fabrika, this church is notable in its ample natural lights, stained glass, and pew seating; all factors that are not found in Georgian Orthodox churches.
+Located close to Fabrika in the Marjanishvili neighbourhood of Tbilisi, this church is notable in its ample natural lights, stained glass, and pew seating; all factors that are not found in Georgian Orthodox churches.

 Day Trips from Tbilisi